 - If error messages displayed in the Compile Output pane contain paths where slashes are missing (for example, C:QtSDK), check your PATH variable.
 For more information, see Troubleshooting MinGW Compilation Errors.

 - When debugging executables created by the GNU Compiler version 4.5.0 (all platforms), some data types will not be displayed in the Locals and Expressions view due to missing debug information.

 - GDB on Windows may not work if the 'Embassy ® Security Center' software by 'Wave ® Systems' is installed and active (causing crashes in

 - GDB may take long to load debugging symbols, especially from large libraries.

 - Setting breakpoints in code that is compiled into the binary more than once does not work.

 - Setting breakpoints in files that do not have unique absolute paths may fail.
 For example, remounting parts of a file system using the --bind mount option.

 - Setting breakpoints in files will fail when using LLDB if the file path contains symbolic links.

 - A regression in GCC 4.5.0 causes return value optimization to produce inaccurate debug info that GCC applies also to non-optimized builds.
 For more information, see GCC Bugzilla - Bug 44731.

-- Qt Quick Designer uses a QML emulation layer (QML Puppet) to render and preview images and to collect data.
+- The Design mode uses a QML emulation layer (QML Puppet) to render and preview images and to collect data.
 Executing C++ code might cause the QML emulation layer to crash.
 If it crashes, an error message is displayed and you can continue editing the QML file in the code editor.